First of all, there is no statutory document called a “Funds Trapping Notice.”

 The state of Texas requires that these “Notices of Unpaid Balances” be served by anyone not in direct contract with the property owner.
 If you are owed money on a construction project, you must serve the first “Notice of Unpaid Balance” on the general contractor on or before the 15th day of the second month from the date of your invoice if it remains unpaid.

-Don’t let this complicated notice schedule wreck havoc with your accounts receivable department.
+Don’t let this complicated notice schedule wreak havoc with your accounts receivable department.
 CRM has been preparing and serving these notices, in addition to Stop Notices, Intent to Lien, Mechanics Liens, and Construction Liens for over 27 years.
 If you want to make sure your notice is served accurately and within the restrictive time frames, choose CRM to be your notice preparation partner.